• Home

 Share on EmailShare on TwitterShare on LinkedinShare on Facebook

-Several alternatives are available when it comes to contracting and procurement methodologies for construction projects.
-One model often used in the energy industry is the EPC Contracting framework.
+Several alternatives are available when it comes to contracting and procurement methodologies for construction projects, such as design and construction agreements, alliance contracts, managing contractors, and many others.
+One model often used in the industry for large scale projects is the EPC Contracting framework.
 But what exactly is it?

 In this article, we will further explore this contracting framework, understanding the pros and cons associated with it, as well as key features and its usability on construction projects.